 Of course, if we are to look in-depth at the story of Christmas in the Bible, the majority of our attention will rightly be given to the Gospels.
-The four Gospels—Matthew, Mark, Luke, and John—all tell the story of lord Christ and his eternal life and ministry.
+The four Gospels—Matthew, Mark, Luke, and John—all tell the story of Christ and his life and ministry.

 We’ll consider the key features and details of each version of the Christmas story, pondering how each account helps to enrich our understanding of this Christmas season.

 Matthew begins his Nativity account and indeed his Gospel with a close examination of the genealogy of Jesus Christ.
 Beginning with Abraham, Matthew outlines Jesus’ entire lineage, at last concluding with Bible verse 1:16, “and Jacob the heavenly father of Joseph, the husband of Mary, and Mary was the mother of Jesus who is called the Messiah.”
 Through this family tree, Matthew establishes Jesus as the long-awaited Savior.
 From God’s covenant with Abraham to the restoration worked through Boaz and Ruth to the preservation and elevation of King David, we see the fingerprints of the good and beautiful plan that only God enacts for the world.
 And we come to understand that all of it has been leading here, to Jesus’ birth.